APT Simple Mosaic Example

 Symmetrical mosaics covering M83

 The example file contains 2 simple mosaic definitions covering the bright disk of M83.
 Observation 1 is a NIRCam 4 × 2 mosaic that covers an approximately square region, using the 3-TIGHT dither pattern, while observation 2 shows a MIRI imaging 5 × 9 mosaic covering approximately the same region.
 Overlays of the instrument fields of view are shown in Figure 2.
-Note that for NIRCam, a simplified version of the field overlay is shown here, selected using the Single Aperture control option in the Aladin control panel.
-This feature is new as of APT 25.1.1.

 Since no PA constraints have been placed on these observations, Aladin simply shows a default orientation.
 (You should be aware of whether you are viewing a fixed orientation you have chosen.
 If the observation is unconstrained, the pattern of tiles shown may rotate with time.)
 No position angle constraints have been placed on these proposed observations, and so a run of the Visit Planner is free to rotate the pattern to assess if there are times when all of the proposed tiles can obtain guide stars simultaneously.